kjellwinblad/simple_c_gc/README.md

 License
 -------

-   Copyright 2019 Kjell Winblad (kjellwinblad@gmail.com, winsh.me)
+   Copyright 2019 Kjell Winblad (kjellwinblad@gmail.com, http://winsh.me)

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.